quickthyme/graffeine/README.md

 Then, just include the `selectedIndex` whenever you set the data.

-For example, if you just want to immediately display selection when the user taps on something in the graph, you can do that in the `onSelect` handler like so:

-    graffeineView.onSelect = { selection in
-        selection?.layer.setData(selection!.data, animator: barAnimator)
-    }

 NOTE: Selection in Graffeine is still incomplete as it is WIP.
 It works as advertised, but not all layers recognize the selection overrides,